Vic Beasley: 2015 season

 Prior to the draft, Beasley was praised for being an explosive athlete who was always first off the snap.
 Many scouts viewed him as a true edge bender who could torque his hips and shoulders to turn the corner.
 He was also recognized for his ankle flexion to dip and slalom around the corner at difficult angles to block.
 On the other hand, critics said Beasley lacked ideal arm length.
 They said he was too often content to stay blocked if his pass rush stalled out.
 Others said he needed to shed blocks more consistently against run.
 While many noted his good football character, some scouts were concerned about a lack of alpha-dog tenacity.
-Beasley was selected with the eighth overall pick by the Atlanta Falcons in the 2015 NFL Draft.
+Beasley was selected with the eighth overall pick by the Atlanta Falcons in the 2015 NFL draft.
 He was Clemson's highest selected defensive player since the late defensive end Gaines Adams went fourth overall to the Tampa Bay Buccaneers in 2007.

 On June 12, 2015, Beasley agreed to terms his rookie contract.

 In Week 2 of his rookie season, Beasley recorded his first career sack, taking down New York Giants quarterback Eli Manning, before generating his second sack the following week against Brandon Weeden of the Dallas Cowboys.
-In Week 16 against the undefeated Carolina Panthers, Beasley made a strip-sack of Cam Newton in the final minutes of the game, securing a 20-13 upset of the Panthers and ruining the Panther's undefeated season.
+In Week 16 against the undefeated Carolina Panthers, Beasley made a strip-sack of Cam Newton in the final minutes of the game, securing a 20–13 upset of the Panthers and ruining the Panther's undefeated season.

 2016 season

 In 2016, Beasley moved from defensive end to the strongside linebacker position.
 He recorded his first sack of the 2016 season in Week 2 against the Oakland Raiders.
 Beasley had a breakout game in Week 5 of the 2016 season, playing the Denver Broncos, Beasley recorded eight total tackles, 3.5 sacks, and two forced fumbles.
+He was named National Football Conference (NFC) Defensive Player of the Week for Week 14 due to his performance against the Los Angeles Rams where he had three sacks and fumble return touchdown.
+He was named NFC Defensive Player of the Month for December.
 Due to his performance during the 2016 season, Beasley was selected to his first Pro Bowl, but did not participate due to the Falcons making Super Bowl LI.
 Beasley ended the season with a league-leading 15.5 sacks.
 He was named First team All-Pro, and was ranked 40th by his peers on the NFL Top 100 Players of 2017.